 The road to sustainability

-Living up to the city’s title as an Intelligent Community of the Year, Montréal’s plan for transitioning to renewable energy includes collaboration between various stakeholders.
+Living up to the city’s ranking among the world’s most sustainable cities, Montréal’s plan for increasing renewable energy use includes a considerable commitment from the transport industry.
 One of the main commitments is a reduction in greenhouse gas emissions with the objective of becoming carbon-neutral by 2050.
-The city’s plan—appropriately named the Montréal Climate Plan—names 46 measures that will set Montréal on the path to being a resilient, inclusive, and carbon-neutral city.
+The city’s plan — appropriately named the Montréal Climate Plan — names 46 measures toward carbon-neutrality, including the continued adoption of more sustainable modes of transportation such as public transit, walking and cycling.

 Québec’s ground transportation industry is a world leader in transport development.
 Montréal is home to CIRRELT, the largest transportation research centre in the world.
 There are also 620 companies employing over 32,000 employees and more than 30 research centres and institutes all speeding towards the future of transportation.
 The province’s organized sector clusters are also working hand-in-hand, including the clean energy cluster Écotech Québec, the electric and intelligent transportation industry cluster Propulsion Québec and Cargo M, the logistics and transportation cluster.